etendosoftware/docs/docs/user-guide/etendo-classic/optional-features/bundles/financial-extensions/psd2-bank-integration.md

 In the **PSD2 Bank Integration section of the header**, it is also possible to define the import date of the bank statements and the frequency run, e.i., how often the user wants a record to be created:

-- **Import from Date**: Etendo brings bank statement information from the last date when a bank statement was created (when a bank statement was imported).
+- **Import from Date**: The user is able to set the specific date from which the bank information will be taken.
+In case no date is set, Etendo brings bank statement information from the last date when a bank statement was created (when a bank statement was imported).

-- **Import to Date**: if the field remains empty, Etendo brings the information to the current day's date.
+- **Import to Date**: The user is able to set the specific date up to which the bank information will be taken.
+In case this field remains empty, Etendo brings the information to the current day's date.

 !!!info
         In case any of the fields **Import from Date and Import to Date** remain empty, Etendo brings the bank statement information to the current day’s date.